LogtalkDotOrg/logtalk3/manuals/_sources/libraries/timeout.rst.txt

-Two tests are currently skipped when using the SWI-Prolog backend as they cannot be interrupted and generate the expected timeout exceptions due to tests being run from an ``initialization/1`` directive goal that, in the SWI-Prolog, implementation of this directive, ignores signals.
+Two tests are currently skipped when using the SWI-Prolog backend as they cannot be interrupted and generate the expected timeout exceptions due to tests being run from an ``initialization/1`` directive goal that, in the SWI-Prolog implementation of this directive, ignores signals.
 The test goals do generate the expected timeout exception when not called from an ``initialization/1`` directive.